danirus/django-comments-xtd/example/comp/README.md

  1. Comments hit the database only after they have been confirmed.
  1. Follow up notifications via mail.
  1. Mute links to allow cancellation of follow-up notifications.
- 1. Registered uses can like/dislike comments and can suggest comments removal.
+ 1. Registered users can like/dislike comments and can suggest comments removal.
+ 1. Registered users can see the list of users that liked/disliked comments.
+ 1. The homepage presents the last 5 comments posted either to the `articles.Article` or the `quotes.Quote` model.

 #### Threaded comments